GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/kind.md

-[kind](https://kind.sigs.k8s.io/) is a command-line tool for running local Kubernetes clusters using [podman](https://podman.io/) or [Docker](https://www.docker.com/). kind is handy for development purposes if you don't have access to a hosted Kubernetes cluster and container image registry.
+[kind](https://kind.sigs.k8s.io/) is a command-line tool for running local Kubernetes clusters using [podman](https://podman.io/) or [Docker](https://www.docker.com/). kind is useful for development purposes if you don't have access to a hosted Kubernetes cluster and container image registry.

 Follow the instructions below to create multi-node Kubernetes clusters using